dajhub/dajhub.github.io/content/about/index.md

 &nbsp;

-A personal blog using the static site generator [Zola](https://www.getzola.org/), and an adpated theme from [Papaya](https://www.getzola.org/themes/papaya/).
+A personal blog using the static site generator [Zola](https://www.getzola.org/), and the theme from [Papaya](https://www.getzola.org/themes/papaya/), which I have adapted for my own use/site.